 My husband and I love traveling and camping.
 It’s a nice break from the monotony of our usual routine of going to his appointments and watching television at home.
 We especially love camping during fireworks season.
 We can escape the stress fireworks cause by going out in nature.

 Can you describe a milestone or a moment that made you feel empowered or inspired as a caregiver?

-When I met my husband, Kenny, he’d been home from Iraq for six years.
-I met him around the time he suffered his first full psychotic break.
-He is living with all the symptoms of a schizophrenic, along with bipolar disorder, paranoia, major anxiety, panic attacks, chronic depression and combat PTSD symptoms such as nightmares and flashbacks.
+When Angie met her husband, Kenny, he’d been home from Iraq for six years.
+She met him around the time he suffered his first full psychotic break.
+He is living with all the symptoms of a schizophrenic, along with bipolar disorder, paranoia, major anxiety, panic attacks, chronic depression, and combat post traumatic stress disorder (PTSD) symptoms, such as nightmares and flashbacks.
 He thinks of suicide and death daily.
 He talks to himself and his voices regularly.
 He has memory issues and lacks the ability to problem solve or handle stress.
 More often than not, his thinking and processing is like that of a child.
 He lacks the ability to fully comprehend his illness.

-In my role as a Dole Caregiver Fellow, I hope to help people realize that not all PTSD looks the same.
-I hope to help bring awareness to what caregivers are and what we do.
-I hope to shine a light on why caregivers are such an important part of a disabled veterans care as well as help bring resources to caregivers and help them to recognize that they aren’t alone!
+In her role as a Dole Caregiver Fellow, Angie hopes to help people realize that not all PTSD looks the same.
+She hopes to help bring awareness to what caregivers are and what they do.
+Angie hopes to shine a light on why caregivers are such an important part of a disabled veterans care, as well as help bring resources to caregivers and help them to recognize that they aren’t alone!